Chair in Translational Neuroscience

 - The University of Aberdeen School of Medicine, Medical Sciences & Nutrition University of Aberdeen Institute of Medical Sciences Foresterhill ABERDEEN AB25 2ZD Scotland, UK

 - Web Links

-Research interests: Mechanisms of neuronal plasticity, neurodegeneration and neuroprotection.
+Research interests: Alzheimer's disease and other dementias, mechanisms of neuronal plasticity, neurodegeneration and neuroprotection.

 The amazing ability of the nervous system to learn and adapt to changing conditions forms the basis of our cognitive and intellectual abilities as humans, and how crucially we depend on this is demonstrated in patients suffering from neurodegenerative diseases such as Alzheimer's disease (AD).

 We are currently combining various procedures, from standard histology and immunocytochemistry, to cell death essays and more functional techniques based on electrophysiological and imaging techniques, as well as behavioural studies.
 Latest developments include the use of EEG recordings, and PET/CT applications.
 Together, we cover aspects from the systems to the single cell level, and even to single receptors / channels, for disease target identification, drug development and testing within the sector of CNS diseases.

 The main projects currently under investigation can be summarised as follows:

 1) Alzheimer’s disease and neurodegeneration: causes, biomarkers and treatments.

 3) Therapeutics in CNS disorders.